Udall Center Fellows Program

 From the start, the purpose of the program has been to encourage high-quality scholarly work on aspects of public policy.
 The number of disciplines represented reveals the breadth of public-policy work on campus.
 From the arts to astronomy.
 Sociology to hydrology.
 Law to public health.
 Psychology to mathematics.
 Faculty from all these fields—and more—have participated.

-For 2024-25 we have partnered with the UArizona College of Social and Behavioral Sciences, the College of Fine Arts, the BIO5 Institute, the Arizona Institute for Resilience (AIR), and the Office of Research, Innovation and Impact (RII) to offer five specialized tracks for research involving a public policy dimension.
+For 2026-27 we have partnered with the University of Arizona's BIO5 Institute, the Arizona Institute for Resilience (AIR), the College of Social and Behavioral Sciences (SBS), the Office of Research and Partnerships (ORP), the College of Agriculture, Life and Environmental Sciences(CALES) and the Office and Research Institute of the Chief AI Officer (CAIO) to offer specialized tracks for research involving a public policy dimension.

 If you are interested in applying, the process is not complicated and will not take much of your time.
-The deadline to apply is January 30, 2024.
+The deadline to apply is Febuary 22, 2026.

 For more information, please contact Laura López-Hoffman at lauralh@arizona.edu.